Malaysian Anti-Corruption Commission: Tiger

 The tiger symbolizes courage and strength in performing all tasks despite a thousand obstacles and challenges still ahead.

 14 White and Red Stripes

 Reflects on educational activities about corruption and its adverse effects, encompassing all states in Malaysia.

 Jawi script

 The Jawi script symbolizes the spirit of preserving the nation's heritage and state treasures in order to be inherited by the upcoming generations.

-The Colors
+The Colours

-The colors can be explained as follows:
+The colours can be explained as follows: